ideapark/kedu/index.md

 have we understood the complexity under the cover, can we really appreciate the simplicity of kubernetes.

+Kubernetes starts from the small core concepts: *pods*, *replicasets*, *services*.
+From the bottom to up, we have *deployment*, *daemonsets*, *jobs*, *cronjobs*, etc. Those objects is the base of more higher level concepts like *etcd cluster*.
+On the other direction, pods are built from smaller concept of *container*, and *container* is built from *isolations and namespaces*.
+I strongly suggest you have this picture in your mind.

 - [client-go](client-go)
 - [kube-apiserver](kube-apiserver)
 - [kube-proxy](kube-proxy)